 In most cases, new things cannot be learned sustainably.
-Shortly after a lesson, we forget too much about the just-heard or read skillset and mindset – and both would be fully necessary to master a new ability.
-Scientist and internationally recognized expert on evaluation and learning effectiveness Robert Brinkerhoff points out in 2016: Only 15 percent of all learners can apply newly acquired skills, 70 percent try to apply them but fall back into old patterns and 15 percent cannot apply newly learned skills.
-That this can lead to coarse problems in a variety of situations is plausible.
+Shortly after a lesson, we forget too much about the just heard or read skillset and mindset – and both are fully necessary to master a new skill.
+Scientist, and internationally recognized expert on evaluation and learning effectiveness, Robert Brinkerhoff pointed out in 2016: Only 15% of all learners can apply newly acquired skills, 70% try to apply them but fall back into old patterns, and the other 15% cannot apply newly learned skills at all.
+That this can lead to a course having problems in a variety of situations is plausible.

-The goal of modern training must be in our view: 85 percent can apply newly learned skills and the remaining 15 percent can do so with repetition.
-In the end, nearly 100 percent of the skillset and mindset should have been learned and internalized in order to be used confidently.
-Today we are at a point where we can say with confidence that this goal is within reach.
+In our view, the goal of modern training must be that 85% can apply newly learned skills and the remaining 15% can do so after repetition.
+In the end, nearly 100% of the skillset and mindset should have been learned and internalized in order to be used confidently.
+Today, we are at a point where we can say with confidence that this goal is within reach.
 Why?
-Part of the answer we have had since the 1940s – since researcher Edgar Dale made clear with the cone of experience, how we generally learn best.
+We have had part of the answer since the 1940s – when researcher Edgar Dale, with his Cone of Experience, clarified how we generally learn best.
 How much do we remember after reading a text?
-Dale's research shows: Not even 10 percent.
-When we hear something, it's 20 percent when seeing and hearing around 50 percent, when we say something ourselves, we remember about 70 percent of it.
-If we want to remember around 90 – 100 percent, according to Dale, only one thing remains: "Doing the real thing".
-But today, we know that in order to really purposefully learn, we have to do "the real thing" in a very focused way.
+Dale’s research shows it’s not even 10%.
+When we hear something, it’s 20%; when seeing and hearing together, around 50%; when we say something ourselves, we remember about 70% of it.
+If we want to remember around 90 – 100%, according to Dale, only one thing works: “Doing the real thing.”
+But today, we know that in order to really purposefully learn, we have to do “the real thing” in a very focused way.
 It takes more: a completely safe training environment, no distraction, absolute focus – and many more features.
 This new way of learning and training is called DeepTraining.

-To fulfill Edgar Dale's promise, the following is necessary: a focused experience-based training in skillset (what to do in the key moment) and mindset (which principles do I have to consider at the key moment).
+To fulfill Edgar Dale’s promise, the following is necessary: a focused experience-based training in skillset (what to do in the key moment) and mindset (principles to consider at the key moment).
 How can we do that?

-First, let's talk about the experience-based part, paying attention to two phenomena called simulated experience and presence.
-Virtual reality technology today makes it possible to produce simulations that are sufficiently realistic.
-Sufficiently means in the learning context: The brain can no longer distinguish between experiences in a simulation and experiences of reality.
-This is possible when clever use is made of Virtual Reality Technology (VR) , psychology and staging techniques to simulate truly credible scenarios.
-Presence is the feeling of being here, in this case in the reality of simulation.
-A feeling that is hard to understand for someone who has not experienced Virtual Reality in a truly high-quality execution.
+First, let’s talk about the experience-based part: paying attention to two phenomena, called simulated experience and presence.
+Virtual reality technology (VRT) today makes it possible to produce simulations that are sufficiently realistic.
+In the learning context, sufficiently means: The brain can no longer distinguish between simulated experiences and real experiences.
+This is possible when clever use is made of VRT, psychology and staging techniques to simulate truly credible scenarios.
+Presence is the feeling of being there, in this case in the reality of simulation: a feeling that is hard to understand for someone who has not experienced virtual reality in a truly high-quality application.

-Experience-based learning: We make experiences in simulated space, the brain saves them as real experiences, and thus, without actual activity in the real world, employees become actually experienced.
-Let's take the previous example – of pharmaceutical production.
+Experience-based learning: we make experiences in simulated space, the brain saves them as real experiences, and thus, even without actual activity in the real world, employees become truly experienced.
+Let’s take the previous example – that of pharmaceutical production.
 Here, many details in the training design play important roles – from the right amount of tension to the accurate implementation of a meaningful learning environment.
-These and many other details lead to the aforementioned focus of such training – in simulation, we can decide what is experienced and only experience what is really necessary to learn a skill.
-Without any distraction.
+These and many other details lead to the aforementioned focus of such training – in simulation, we can decide what is experienced, and the trainee only experiences what is really necessary to learn a skill; without any distraction.

 By experiencing learning content, we will be able to learn much more efficiently in the future.
 We will face many more key moments in our world of work and life confidently – knowing we already have experience.
-The simulated experience of DeepTraining is better suited to acquiring skillset and mindset in many areas than any other form of learning.
-That's why we'll all have to study and cram much less in the future.
+The simulated experience of DeepTraining is better suited than any other form of learning to acquiring the skillset and mindset needed for many areas.
+That’s why we’ll all have to study and cram much less in the future.